 - The Cancer Center's Microarray and Next-Gen Sequencing core, with which we work closely, is an important generator of array and high-throughput sequencing data for the Bioinformatics core.

 - We also offer a number of advanced machine learning and data mining methods for identifying complex patterns of genetic, genomic, and proteomic biomarkers associated with discrete or continuous biomedical endpoints.

 - In addition to bioinformatics analysis, the BISR also offers services to assist with the interpretation of 'omics' results.
-We offer our own Exploratory Visual Analysis (EVA) database and software for exploring analytical results in the context of pathways and Gene Ontology, for example, and we offer access to two different commercial pathway analysis products to assist you with making connections between your results and specific pathways, or to create your own novel pathways.
-These include Pathway Studio and IPA; each with particular strengths.
-We also have expertise in the use of publicly-accessible websites for bioinformatics data analysis, including NCBI, Galaxy, UCSC genome browser as well as free access to the commercial genomics software CLC Genomics workbench and Golden Helix.
+We offer our own Exploratory Visual Analysis (EVA) database and software for exploring analytical results in the context of pathways and Gene Ontology, for example, and we offer access to commercial pathway analysis products to assist you with making connections between your results and specific pathways, or to create your own novel pathways.
+This includes Pathway Studio; with particular strengths.
+We also have expertise in the use of publicly-accessible websites for bioinformatics data analysis, including NCBI, Galaxy, UCSC genome browser as well as free access to the commercial genomics software CLC Genomics Workbench and Golden Helix.